Wajunagus/Trading/TMM/README.md

-This folder contains trading management materials.
+This folder contains trading management materials for Traders Mastermind(TMM).